"Siding with the Bad Guys"

 MOVEIGUIDE®, therefore, can’t commend A MOST WANTED MAN.
 Ultimately, it seems to side with the bad guys, the Muslims who either commit heinous acts of terror or let them occur under their nose.
 Some of le Carré’s earlier stories, such as THE SPY WHO CAME IN FROM THE COLD, THE HONOURABLE SCHOOLBOY or TINKER TAILOR SOLDIER SPY, seem to be much better, more rewarding examples of this style of fiction and of le Carré’s best work.
 Clearly, the Richard Burton version of THE SPY WHO CAME IN FROM THE COLD and the TV version of TINKER featuring Alec Guinness remain the two best versions of a le Carré novel.
 Le Carré means “The Square” in French, by the way.

+A MOST WANTED MAN is a spy thriller set in Hamburg, Germany.
+A German counter-terrorism expert named Gunther is trying to manipulate an illegal Muslim immigrant from Chechnya and an idealistic liberal lawyer.
+Gunther’s bigger target is a popular Muslim charity official who can help uncover a secret group of Muslim terrorists.
+The terrorists are using a shipping company to funnel part of the charity to finance their terror plots.
+Gunther has to enlist the support of the local American CIA agent, but can he trust her?
 A MOST WANTED MAN has tense moments and excellent acting, especially by the late Phillip Seymour Hoffman as Gunther.
 However, it’s too slow to be truly compelling.
 Worse, however, the Muslim characters and the idealistic liberal lawyer become victims of the Americans.
 So, the movie, which is based on a novel by an acclaimed leftist author, sides with the bad guys.
 As usual, the Americans are the bad guys, and Muslims are misunderstood victims of the West.
 A MOST WANTED MAN also includes some “f” words, though it’s free of graphic sex and violence.